gagolews/datawranglingpy/README.md

 data, comparing data between groups, and reporting the results.

 For many students around the world, educational resources are hardly affordable.
-Therefore, the author has decided that this book should remain an independent, non-profit, open-access project.
+Therefore, I have decided that this book should remain an independent, non-profit, open-access project.
-Whilst, for some people, the presence of a "designer tag" from a major publisher might still be a proxy for quality, it is his hope that this publication will prove useful to those who seek knowledge for knowledge's sake.

 You can read it at:

 * <https://datawranglingpy.gagolewski.com/> (a browser-friendly version)
 * <https://datawranglingpy.gagolewski.com/datawranglingpy.pdf> (PDF)

+Whilst, for some people, the presence of a "designer tag" from a major publisher might still be a proxy for quality, it is my hope that this publication will prove useful to those who seek knowledge for knowledge's sake.

 A **printed version** can be ordered from [Amazon](https://www.amazon.com/dp/0645571911):